Best Coffee Filters (Paper, Metal, Etc)

 Not only is a reusable filter like this an excellent choice for the environment, thanks to the elimination of daily paper waste, but it’s also a win for your bank account.
 So, no more regular purchasing of paper filters.
 Even better, you’ll never face the horror of waking up to find you’re out of coffee filters.

 If your coffee maker requires cone-shaped filters, rather than basket style, or if you prefer a pour-over brew, Yeosen makes a reusable conical filter that we love.
 It scores points for functionality, durability, and price, plus the environmental advantages of avoiding single-use filters.

-The Yeosen cone filter is made entirely of food-grade stainless steel, without any plastic parts.
+The Yeosen cone filter is made entirely of food-grade metal, without any plastic parts.
 It’s certified BPA-free, lead-free, and DEHP-free.
 Certifications guarantee that you don’t have to worry about the health implications of these compounds leaching into your coffee, but it makes this all-metal filter nearly impossible to break.